-One goal of classical psychophysical methods was the determination of a stimulus threshold.
-Types of thresholds include detection, discrimination, recognition, and identification.
+One goal of classical psychophysical methods was the determination of a sensory threshold.
+Types of sensory thresholds include detection, discrimination, recognition, and identification.
 What is a threshold?
 The concept of threshold actually has two meanings: One empirical and one theoretical.
-Empirically speaking, a threshold is the stimulus level that will allow the observer to perform a task (detection, discrimination, recognition, or identification) at some criterion level of performance (75% or 84% correct, for example).
-Theoretically speaking, a threshold is property of the detection model's sensory process.
+Empirically speaking, a sensory threshold is the stimulus level that will allow the observer to perform a task (detection, discrimination, recognition, or identification) at some criterion level of performance (75% or 84% correct, for example).
+Theoretically speaking, a sensory threshold is a property of the detection model's sensory process.